I found this from http://www.howstuffworks.com/

 · Servers and digital storage devices take up space.
 Some companies rent physical space to store servers and databases because they don't have it available on site.
 Cloud computing gives these companies the option of storing data on someone else's hardware, removing the need for physical space on the front end.

 · Corporations might save money on IT support.
-Streamlined hardware would, in theory, have fewer problems than a network of heterogeneous machines and
+Streamlined hardware would, in theory, have fewer problems than a network of heterogeneous machines and operating systems.

 · If the cloud computing system's back end is a grid computing system, then the client could take advantage of the entire network's processing power.
 Often, scientists and researchers work with calculations so complex that it would take years for individual computers to complete them.
 On a grid computing system, the client could send the calculation to the cloud for processing.
 The cloud system would tap into the processing power of all available computers on the back end, significantly speeding up the calculation.